AtharvaaPatil/Smart_Discounts-LogisticRegression/README.md

 We use **reshape** to add a dummy dimension to **X**.
 Further, after our call to **predict**, we round the results.
 We can remember that the sigmoid function gives out numbers in the range [0; 1] range.
 We're just going to round the result in order to obtain our yes or no answers ( 0 or 1).

+We do not get a correct result even after all the work.
+Let's check what went wrong.

+One possible cause for our problem was that the loss does not get low enough, that is, our algorithm gets stuck at some point that is not a good minimum for us.
+We can try out a different learning rate or initializing our parameter with a different value.

+using a = 0.001

+Even after this we do not get the desired results.
+How about adding one more parameter for our model

+We add a new element to our parameter vector W and set it's initial value to 1.
+Seems like this works.

+## Building our own LogisticRegressor
+We just packed all the previously written functions into a class.
+One advantage of this approach is the fact that we hide the complexity of the Gradient descent algorithm and the use of the parameters **W**.

+# Conclusion
+LogisticRegressor implementation complete.